Kaivv1/VillaHaven/README.md

   - Cancel a reservation with a simple process.

 - **Email Notifications:**
   - Receive email notifications for significant actions, ensuring you stay informed.
+(Use real email for better demonstration)

 ## [Live Demo](https://villa-haven.vercel.app/)